mEngstroem/EasyReflectometryApp/docs/tutorials/models/model-def.md

 # Material and model setup
-When a project is intialised it is then possible to define material and set the model.
+When a project is initialised it is then possible to define material and set the model.

-Lets us first look at the general layout of the `Model` page, which is split up to two parts, the main window showing the graphs and the side bar being the control panel for variable and data.
+Let us first look at the general layout of the `Model` page, which is split up into two parts, the main window showing the graphs and the sidebar being the control panel for variables and data.
 <img src='./../_images/sample_overview.png' width='800px'></img>

-- **A**: Graph change between the Reflecitivity- and Scattering Length Density (SLD) curve.
+- **A**: Graph change between the Reflectivity- and Scattering Length Density (SLD) curve.
 - **B**: Graph control of ledger, visible coordinates on hower, zoom and pan control, and reset.
 - **C**: Basic controls, for defining material and model, and advanced controls for further setting parameters.

 ## Basic controls
 ### Material editor
-In order to constuct a model in the app, first you add the materials that will compose the layers in `Material Editor`.
+To construct a model in the app, first, you add the materials that will compose the layers in `Material Editor`.
 The materials are added by the real and imaginary components of the scattering length density (in units of 10<sup>-6</sup>Å<sup>-2</sup>) and given a name for the material.

 <img src='./../_images/sample_material.png' width='800px'></img>